vmware-archive/pcf-examples/src/db-helm/README.md

 kubectl expose deployment "<deployment name>" --type=NodePort

 kubectl get services

+# To use the service, setup port forwarding.
+Here's one way:
+# Use the namespace name to fetch the pod name.
+# Use the pod name and namespace to setup port forwarding
+# Then, the service can be accessed at localhost:48858
+POD=$(kubectl get pods --namespace=<namespace>  -o jsonpath='{.items[0].metadata.name}')
+kubectl port-forward $POD 48858:9000 --namespace=<namespace>

 export host="<service ip & port value>"

 echo "Create bucket and user"